Live Resin vs Rosin: Which Is Right for You?

 Live resin is one of the most potent and highest-quality concentrate products available at your local dispensary.
 And in good news for consumers, it’s also generally more affordable than live rosin.

-This is because, although live resin is a relatively new concentrate, a combination of market demand and the continuous refinement of the extraction process has allowed live resin to become much more cost-effective to produce.
+A combination of market demand and the continuous refinement of the extraction process has made it much more cost-effective to produce.

-Live rosin is usually more expensive because it is more time-consuming and labor-intensive to produce, compared to other solvent-based processes.
+Live rosin is usually more expensive because it is more time-consuming and labor-intensive than other solvent-based processes.
 For instance, it may be possible for some manufacturers to produce a few pounds of solventless live rosin every hour.
-However, that same manufacturer might produce several dozen pounds of another concentrate using solvents.
+However, that same manufacturer might produce several dozen pounds of another extract using solvents.

 Taste Differences

-When considering the taste differences between the two concentrates, many consumers consider live resin to be at the top of the list for its amazing flavor, scent, and color.
+When considering the taste differences between the two concentrates, many consumers choose live rosin because of its amazing flavor, scent, and color.

-Because live resin is derived from fresh, frozen flower, manufacturers are better able to maintain the cannabinoids and terpenes found within the cannabis buds, which provides an experience close to the original plant.
+Because live rosin is derived from fresh, frozen flowers, manufacturers are better able to maintain the cannabinoids and terpenes found within the cannabis buds, which provides an experience close to the original plant.

 Which Should You Choose?